sam-the-programmer/mnist-learner/README.md

 # MNIST Learner

 This MNIST learner is a deep artificial neural network (ANN) that uses the `tensoflow.keras` API in *Python*.
-The final aim of the project will be to compare ANNs using dense layers, recurrent networks and convolutional networks to aim to read >97% accuracy on validation and testing.
+The final aim of the project will be to compare ANNs using dense layers and convolutional networks to aim to read >97% accuracy on validation and testing.
 I have cut short the project at the dense ANN presently, but plan to continue this in the future after other projects of mine are complete.